manvscode/name.com-dns-tools/README.md

 License
 -------------
 This software is released under an MIT license so you may freely use it for commercial purposes.
-However, please consider making a donation of Bitcoin to ```1Bmmq4Rp2FbW9ApfEe2MzrPfyPx6jEtURk``` if you do find it useful.
+However, please consider making a [donation of Bitcoin](https://bitpay.com/cart/add?itemId=MkFQg3nj178sM7B2xJdjCf) if you do find it useful.

 > Copyright (C) 2016 by Joseph A. Marrero. http://www.joemarrero.com/
 >